arlissc/plan/README.md

 # plan
-This repository will be used to activities related to work through the use of Issues
+This repository will be used to track activities related to work through the use of Issues